StanisavM/RockPaperScissorsLizardSpockGame/README.md

-# 🪨📄✂️🦎🖖 Rock Paper Scissors Lizard Spock Game API
+# Rock Paper Scissors Lizard Spock Game API

-This is a fun and extensible .NET 8 Web API that implements the classic "Rock, Paper, Scissors, Lizard, Spock" game, inspired by the TV show *The Big Bang Theory*.
+This is a .NET 9 Web API that implements the classic "Rock, Paper, Scissors, Lizard, Spock" game, inspired by the TV show *The Big Bang Theory*.
 It's designed with best practices in mind to demonstrate clean architecture, MediatR, testing, and Docker deployment.
 It also includes a persistent scoreboard using LiteDB to track the 10 most recent game results.

 ---

-## ✨ Features
+## Features

 - Play the RPSLS game with computer opponent.
 - Random number generator service for computer move selection.
 - Persistent scoreboard using LiteDB.
 - View the 10 most recent game results (globally or by user).
-- Reset the scoreboard globally or by user.
+- Reset the scoreboard by user.
 - Dockerized for easy deployment.
 - Swagger UI for testing and documentation.
 - Full unit test suite with xUnit and Moq.

 ---

-## 🔧 Technologies Used
+## Technologies Used

 - **ASP.NET Core 9** – Web API framework
 - **CQRS pattern** (with MediatR)